 After I visited all the cenotes around Valladolid in Yucatan Peninsula there was only one beautiful cenote left on my bucketlist.
 In April 2019 I finally got time to visit cenote Ik Kil and wrote down all my tips for you.
 In this travel blog you will find everything you need to know when you visit Ik Kil.

 From late February till end of April 2019 I traveled around Yucatan for almost 10 weeks and saw all the amazing places to visit in Yucatan Peninsula.
 For my Valladolid cenotes blog post I had seen so many cenotes already that I was a little cenoted-out!
+Cenotes are basically public swimming pools and cenote Zaci for example I visited 4 times.
 A couple weeks later I got back to Valladolid Mexico again and this time cenote Ik Kil was on my list.
 In the following YouTube video of me you can see my vlog about visiting Ik Kil and how to get there.